 There is a place for both.

-We tend to focus on unmet needs in order to optimize existing solutions.
+We tend to focus on unmet needs to optimize existing solutions.

-We tend to focus on unmet wants in order to search for new solutions.
+We tend to focus on unmet wants to search for new solutions.

 Needs live in the solution context.
 Wants live in the bigger context.